• Instagram

 Making your own chicken stock is easy, and doing so has many benefits.
 Here are my top 6 reasons to make this chicken stock recipe.

-1. This recipe shows you to make an outstanding stock with any and all leftover chicken bones or food scraps.
+1. This recipe shows you how to make an outstanding stock with any leftover chicken bones or food scraps.
 Ask a butcher for extra chicken bones to add to your stock and enhance the flavor.

-3. In this recipe, aromatic ingredients like the fennel, bay leaves, jalapeño, and peppercorns act as superb-favor enhancers and make the stock really 'wow'!
+3. In this recipe, aromatic ingredients like the fennel, bay leaves, jalapeño, and peppercorns act as superb flavor enhancers and make the stock really ‘wow’!

 5. You can make a big batch to store & use over time.
 Stock can be made 4 days ahead.
 Cover and chill, or freeze for up to 6 months.

-6. Depending on your preference, you can make it on the stovetop, in an Instantpot, or in a slow-cooker.
+6. Depending on your preference, you can make it on the stovetop, in an Instant Pot, or a slow cooker.
 And all three versions yield a delicious, homemade chicken stock, so use what you already have.

 Ingredients & Substitutions